soccertrack/funfacts/README.md

 ```

 ### 18. {} vs Map for Dictionary functionality
-{} has been used as dictionary for a long time due to the lack of Javascript Map support.
-Map is now available (see code).
-One should always use Map.
-The reason being Map is implemented in hashmap while {} is simply regular object in Javascript.
-Retrieval for Map will be O(1) and {} will be O(n).
-In Map, order of insertion is preserved.
+For a long time, JavaScript developers used {} as a makeshift dictionary due to the absence of native Map support.
+However, with the availability of Map (as shown in the code snippet), it's advisable to use Map consistently.
+The key advantage of Map lies in its underlying implementation as a hashmap, ensuring fast retrieval with O(1) complexity compared to the O(n) complexity of regular objects represented by {}.
+Additionally, Map maintains the order of insertion, providing a predictable structure.

 ```javascript
 const fakeMap = {